High Road (film): Plot

-The comedy centers on Glen "Fitz" Fitzgerald (James Pumphrey), a young man, marijuana dealer, and former rock band drummer living in Los Angeles, California.
+The comedy centers on Glen "Fitz" Fitzgerald, a young man, marijuana dealer, and former rock band drummer living in Los Angeles, California.
 His best friends dropped out of the band, Torigl, three months prior, causing the group to part and him to fall back on selling weed in his garage.
-He dates Monica (Abby Elliott), who works at a news company, and hangs out with his rebellious teen neighbor, Jimmy (Dylan O'Brien), who skips school.
+He dates Monica, who works at a news company, and hangs out with his rebellious teen neighbor, Jimmy, who skips school.
 Fitz also believes in the "triangle theory", where everything in the world can connect in group of threes (a joke ran throughout the film).
 One day, after Fitz is nearly arrested in a weed bust of one of his clients, he leaves his girlfriend behind and flees to temporarily stay in Oakland, California to avoid arrest.
-Jimmy convinces him to join his trip so he can visit his mother there, as his father James Malone Sr (Rob Riggle) plans to send him to military school for missing and failing classes.
+Jimmy convinces him to join his trip so he can visit his mother there, as his father James Malone Sr plans to send him to military school for missing and failing classes.

-Mistaken for a kidnap, James gets help from a police academy graduate and ally, Officer Fogerty (Joe Lo Truglio), setting out in search for his son through their own investigation.
+Mistaken for a kidnap, James gets help from a police academy graduate and ally, Officer Fogerty, setting out in search for his son through their own investigation.
 Along the way, Jimmy attempts to keep Fitz sober, preventing Fitz from smoking.
-They also plot and successfully switch cars to derail the cops from tracking them by trading vehicles with Fitz's ex-band mates Sheila (Lizzy Caplan) and Richie (Matt L. Jones), who have since become a tribute band in Bakersfield, California.
+They also plot and successfully switch cars to derail the cops from tracking them by trading vehicles with Fitz's ex-band mates Sheila and Richie, who have since become a tribute band in Bakersfield, California.